Placement costs and finance

 You may be eligible for a tuition fee loan and reduced living cost loan.
 Please take a look at our funding guidance for full-time undergraduate students.
 You should also check the application procedure with your student funding body.

 If you have any questions about fees and funding, please make an appointment with a UWE Bristol Money Adviser.
+For support with budgeting and gaining financial confidence we recommend the website Blackbullion.

 Placement year costs